 Chimney stacks

-Repair category 1
+Repair category 2

-Notes Within the limitations of the inspection, the chimney appears to be in a reasonable state of repair.
-However, chimney stacks are vulnerable to defect from exposure to extremes in weather and must be regularly inspected and maintained and maintained.
+Notes There is a loose/defective metal cowl to the lefthand chimney.
+Within the limitations of the inspection, the chimneys appear to be in a reasonable state of repair.
+However, chimney stacks are vulnerable to defect from exposure to extremes in weather and must be regularly inspected and maintained.